jptaranto/homebridge-roon-outputs/README.md

 Variable | Optional/Required | Description
 -------- | ----------------- | -----------
 `platform` | **required** | Must be `RoonOutputs`.
 `postfix` | optional | Allows you to add a word after your output name that will show up in Homekit.
-Defaults to `Speaker`, set as `''` to leave blank.
+Defaults to `Speaker`, set as `""` to leave blank.

-### How to use
+## How to use

-Once configured, restart Homebridge and keep an eye in the logs.
+Once configured, restart Homebridge and keep an eye on the logs.

 You will need to enable the extension in Roon before you can use it.
 Head over to the "Extensions" page in Roon settings, and hit "Enable" next to the "Homebridge RoonOutputs" extension.